risckaust/risc-documentations/docs/source/1-z-robot-navigation.rst

 Next we need to connect Odroid to the flight controller using serial connection.
 In case of MindPX simply connect micro-USB cable to ``USB/OBC`` from the Odroid USB port.
 In case of Pixhawk use `FTDI module <https://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_TTL-232R_PCB.pdf>`_.
 Use `servo cable <https://www.sparkfun.com/products/8738>`_ to solder three wires to ``GND``, ``TX``, and ``RX`` (refer to page 8 of the FTDI datasheet file).
 After that solder these three wires to corresponding **TELEM2** port cable.
 Note that ``GND`` connects to ``GND``, ``RX`` to ``TX``, and ``TX`` to ``RX``.

-Plug in the DC power cable to the Odroid and check if it's powered
+Plug in the DC power cable to the Odroid and check if it's powered.

+Feeding data
+^^^^^

-The idea is to republish the data form vprn node to mavros vision topic by ``relay`` command.
+For robot to get data from Mocap we need republish the data form vprn node to mavros vision topic by ``relay`` command.

-First run vrpn_client_node on your Odroid.
+First run **vrpn_client_node** on your Odroid.

 Next, you will need to run MAVROS node in a new terminal on Odroid